 This post contains affiliate links.
 As an Amazon Affiliate if you purchase through those links I earn a small commission.
 Thank you!

 Summertime calls for cobblers, add this Cherry Cobbler to your recipe repertoire, and you won’t be sorry.
-In fact when I made this to photograph and left it to cool I came home to half of it eaten.
+In fact, when I made this to photograph and left it to cool I came home to half of it eaten.
 It was THAT tempting.
+Luckily it’s an easy dessert to make so I made it again!

-Sweet bing cherries pitted and frozen at the height of the summer season are paired with a crumbly sweet biscuit topping to make this an almost irresistible cherry cobbler.
+Sweet bing cherries pitted and frozen at the height of the summer season are paired with a crumbly golden brown sweet biscuit topping to make this an almost irresistible homemade cherry cobbler.
+Top it with a scoop of ice cream and you’re on your way to serving the most perfect dessert of the summer.

 YES!
 I know most recipes call for sour cherries for baking.
 And that’s great.
-But you can ALSO use bing cherries.
-Bing cherries typically require LESS sugar because they’re already sweet.
-You may ALSO want to offset the sweetness of the cherries with a dab of lemon or lime juice.
+But you can ALSO use bing cherries or sweet cherries.
+These sweet fresh cherries typically require LESS sugar in recipes because they’re already sweet.
+You may ALSO want to offset the sweetness of the cherries with a dab of lemon juice.
 It just gives the fresh cherry flavor some depth.
+Sweet cherries make a delicious dessert like this cherry dump cake.

 They’re also bigger and cook down a little softer than sour cherries.
 I make bing cherry pie filling all the time.
-In our house, it’s not Thanksgiving without a bing cherry pie
+In our house, it’s not Thanksgiving without a bing cherry pie, the perfect holiday dessert.

 You can occasionally find pitted sweet(bing) cherries in the freezer section but I like to just buy them fresh when they’re in season.
-I pit them, freeze them on a baking sheet, and then put them in a food saver bag and seal them up.
+I pit them, freeze them on a baking sheet, and then put them in a food-saver bag and seal them up.
 You can also use a Ziploc and just remove as much of the air as possible.
+Tuck a bag of cherries into the deep freezer for a splash of sunshine in the winter months.

-You can make a cobbler with a biscuit topping OR crumble topping.
+You can make a fresh fruit cobbler with a biscuit topping OR crumbly biscuit topping.
 This recipe works with either!
-You can make biscuits and top the hot fruit with them.
+You can make biscuits and top the hot fruit filling with them.
 But you can also just crumble the topping mixture over the top of the fruit as well.
 Both get topped with the extra 2 TBSP of sugar.
-And baked for about the same time give or take a couple of minutes.
+And the crumb top cobbler bakes up in about the same amount of time as a biscuit-topped cobbler does give or take a couple of minutes.

 - sweet pitted bing cherries, fresh or frozen